 –Acquisition Tax: Not due immediately at closing, but this bill will need to be settled with the local government office within a few months of purchasing the property.
 The tax as a % will vary (depending on how big a budget the local government needs in that year), but expect to pay between 0.5% and 1%.

--Annual Possession Taxes: The first year these taxes will not be as heavy, as the taxes are technically only liable to the property owner as of January 1st.
+-Annual Ownership Taxes: The first year these taxes will not be as heavy, as the taxes are technically only liable to the property owner as of January 1st.
 That said, in Japan it is customary to reimburse the seller for your share of the taxes for that year.
 The annual possession taxes are 1.4% fixed assets tax and 0.3% city planning tax.
 For primary residence (non-investment property), these are reduced to 1/3 and 2/3 of the standard tax, respectively.
+When comparing “buy vs rent” in Japan many people assume that home ownership is the solution for removing monthly maintenance and management fees for their rented apartments.
+Very often fixed asset tax and city planning tax alone, before insurance and other ownership costs, will outsize what they were paying in monthly fees when renting….

 Total: This comes out to around 7% that will need to be paid up front in transaction costs.
 This puts the home owner at a negative position from the start, and that will then need to be recouped over time.
 The good news is you will start to dig yourself out of this hole with your first mortgage payment.
 The bad news is, not all of the monthly mortgage payment goes towards building equity…